American Club (eikaiwa): Financial problems and first lawsuit over unpaid wages

 it continued to recruit and hire new employees (both before the December 1994 lawsuit and after it) from overseas through a broker in Vancouver, Canada, as well as from within Japan, through The Japan Times "help wanted" ads.
-Many of The Japan Times ads were for positions at an affiliated school Sugimoto ran - International Business and Language Senmon Gakkou (aka IBL, which according to its business registration is, like American Club, still a legally functioning entity).
+Many of The Japan Times ads were for positions at an affiliated school Sugimoto ran - International Business and Language Senmon Gakkou (a.k.a.
+IBL, which according to its business registration is, like American Club, still a legally functioning entity).

 Sugimoto was the landlord of the American Club spaces in Utsunomiya, and collected rent from the American Club through another company he owns, Mimasu Shoji, when the schools' teachers and secretaries were not being paid.

 By December 1995 the school was again three months late paying employees' wages.
 By this time Sugimoto had legally resigned his position as president of the company, and Konno became its president.
 However, on the business registrations for the Oyama and Mooka schools, Sugimoto's name was the only one listed as being responsible for the school.

 After the 1996 New Year's holidays, Konno fled.
 In a letter to an American Club employee he claimed Sugimoto had threatened him and his (Konno's) wife with harassment from sound trucks operated by right wing organizations if Konno tried to declare bankruptcy for the American Club.
 In the letter Konno explained that because Sugimoto relied on the financial solvency of the American Club in order to obtain business loans, he (Sugimoto) could not afford to have the American Club be declared bankrupt by its own president.

 After this, Yasuki Yamauchi of Fukuoka City, more than 1,000 kilometers from Utsunomiya, assumed legal responsibility for the school.
 According to a January 25, 1996, article on the American Club in the Asahi Shimbun, a reporter from the newspaper made a call to the company's phone number in Fukuoka, but the person who answered the phone hung up on the reporter.
 None of the teachers met Yamauchi, and with no one coming forward to take charge of the company, the teachers eventually stopped working for it.
 However, after the American Club stopped holding English classes in 1996, Sugimoto continued to run IBL (which was government-supported).